 Causes And Fixing The Can’t Start Game Error

-There is a multitude of reasons why your PS5 can’t start the game or app, but no fear, we have all of the causes and solutions here for you in one place.
-Some of these solutions may be trial and error, especially if you aren’t even sure what the cause is of your problem, however, most of them are simple fixes with clear instructions that will help even the least knowledgeable.
+There is a multitude of reasons why your PS5 can’t start the game or app.
+Some of these solutions may be trial and error, especially if you aren’t even sure what the cause is of your problem.
+However, most of these are simple fixes with clear instructions that will help even the newest PlayStation gamer.

 PS5 May Need To Be Restarted

 In some cases, your PS5 may give you an error that it can not open a game or app and it may just be because your PS5 needs to be restarted.
 While restarting your PS5 seems incredibly simple, there are a few things that are important to do in the restarting process.

 - Turn off the PS5 until the power indicator is completely off

 - Unplug the PS5 from every external connection including the plugin the wall outlet

 - Keep your PS5 in this state for 3-5 minutes before turning the power back on